yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-By using **RocProfiler-Compute** for different workloads, we can clealy see that the first kernel takes **33W** cycles and second kernel takes **8W** cycles even without counting multiple kernels launch overhead in a trace profile :
+By using **RocProfiler-Compute** for different workloads, we can clearly see that the first kernel takes **33W** cycles and second kernel takes **8W** cycles even without counting multiple kernels launch overhead in a trace profile :

 <br />